 3) Proposed measures to reduce or control noise impacts, if any: [help] During construction, motorized construction equipment will be properly fitted with mufflers to reduce engine noise associated with short-term construction noise.
 No long-term mitigation is proposed as vehicle noise is typical of any development.
-The building's usage will omit typical noise levels associated with retail uses.
+The building's usage will omit typical noise levels, which are minimal, associated with office uses.